 Mangya County, also known as “Mangnai” in Mongolian language, means “Forehead”.
-It is located in the northwest of Qinghai Province, on the western edge of the Qaidam Basin.
-It is about 1230km from Xining, the provincil catpital.
+It is located in northwest of Qinghai Province, on western edge of Qaidam Basin, under Haixi Mongolian Tibetan Autonomous Prefecture.
+It is about 1230km from Xining — provincil catpital.

-It was the mian part of the ancient Silk Road, and now it has been an important transportation hub in northwestern Qinghai.
-It has Huatugou Airport, Qinghai Section of Ge-Ku Railway and 315 National Road traversing the whole territory.
-The average elevation of Mangya City is 3,000 meters.
-It is one of the important mining areas in China and its economy is dominated by the exploitation of petroleum, mirabilite and asbestos.
+It was mian part of ancient Silk Road, and now it has been an important transportation hub in northwestern Qinghai.
+It has Huatugou Airport, Qinghai Section of Ge-Ku Railway and 315 National Road traversing whole territory.
+Average elevation of Mangya City is 3,000 meters.
+It is one of important mining areas in China and its economy is dominated by exploitation of petroleum, mirabilite and asbestos.

 Local climate Continental plateau climate

 Yadan landform (Devil Valley), formation and development of Yadan landform is inseparable from surface rock structure and climatic conditions.
 Huangfeng Mountain, Dafeng Mountain, and Kaitemiri in administrative area belong to Bare Tertiary geology, and surface material is mostly loose mudstone and siltstone.
 Affected by activities of Himalayas, under long-term northwest wind, it has been eroded into a variety of residual mounds and trough-shaped lowlands, forming unique Yadan landform.
 Some resemble ancient castles, tombs of emperors or thousand army tents, and some resemble horses, camels, lions, tigers, mushrooms, steamed buns, and round tables in different poses.